dbt-labs/docs.getdbt.com/website/docs/reference/model-configs.md

 ### Configuring directories of models in `dbt_project.yml`

 To configure models in your `dbt_project.yml` file, use the `models:` configuration option.
-Be sure to use namespace your configurations to your project (shown below):
+Be sure to namespace your configurations to your project (shown below):

 <File name='dbt_project.yml'>